Skip to content

 Counting Results

-To count the number of documents that match a query, you can use the .count() method.
+To count the number of documents that match a query, use .count().

 Atomic Operations